kuma-ui/kuma-ui/.changeset/mighty-coats-breathe.md

 "@kuma-ui/sheet": minor
 ---

-Remove regex lookbehinds to support Safari <= 16.3
+Remove regex lookbehinds to support Safari <= 16.3 and some refactoring